HIGHLIGHTS OF THE QSC TRAVEL PROGRAM

 How are teams selected?
 Upon conclusion of all tryouts for an age group, the Head Coach will determine, with input from the raters and Assistant Coach(es), which players have the requisite skills to play at that age group at the time.
 All rosters are approved by the Travel Coordinator, but the coach(es) viewpoint based on the observation of tryouts accounts for the vast majority of the evaluation.
 If a player(s) have to be cut due to roster limitations, they will be notified first via phone call from the Head Coach.
 If the coach cannot reach the parent, they will resort to e-mail.

 Are their volunteer requirements? - Quakertown Soccer Club is a volunteer led organization.
 Each team is required to have two positions filled by parents: Team Administrator and Facilities Liaison.
 The Administrator handles coordinating all volunteer activities (e.g. Snack Stand and/or Fundraising) for the squad.
 The facilities liaison will work with the club facilities manager to ensure field and facility tasks (e.g. field creation and line maintenance).
 Also, each team is required to man the snack stand as directed by the Snack Stand Committee.
 Parents are all encouraged to attend the monthly club meeting as to assist in the direction and growth of the club.
 Each team is required to have one attendee at the monthly club meeting which is held on the 3rd Tuesday of each month.
 Parents are also expected to work the QSC sponsored tournaments.
-In return, entry fees are waived for the Spring Invitational Tournament and reduced for the indoor Winter Tournaments.
+In return, entry fees are reduced for the indoor Winter Tournaments.